sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

     Accuracy: 0.852

-Not bad using the default hyperparameters values, let's now manually analyze what our model has actually learned by using the interactive "live test".
+Not bad using the default :ref:`hyperparameter <ss3-hyperparameter>` values, let's now manually analyze what our model has actually learned by using the interactive "live test".